heitorsampaio/GMXSMDF/README.md

 ## Dependencies

-Python 3.4 or higher
-Gromacs 5 or higher
+Python 3.4 or higher and Gromacs 5 or higher

 ## Instalation and Usage